MotionSpell/substance-signals/doc/README.md

 TODO: metadata don't propagate to the connected input yet.
 This easily allows modules to catch the updates.
 TODO: add a test framework for modules (to prove they behave as expected by the API).

-If your last input pin has the type DataLoose, you should ignore it.
-It means it is a fake input pin for:
- - Dynamic input pins (e.g. muxers).
- - Sources which need to receive input null data.

 TODO